ctrimm/Cabeca-de-Queijo/NetworkingGuide.md

 8. Setup the S3 bucket like any other bucket - with `Static Website Hosting` **disabled**
 9. Setup a CloudFront Distribution in the same region as the S3 Bucket (i.e. us-east-1) in order to make setup easier
 10. The CloudFront Distribution should use `All Edge Locations`, `HTTP/2, HTTP/1.1, HTTP/1.0`, be connected to the `SSL Certificate` that was created earlier (pickable in a dropdown option), `TLSv1.2_2021` security option, `Redirect HTTP to HTTPS`, and other setting for the `index` page and `error` pages.
+11. The S3 Bucket Policy needs to be updated to allow the CloudFront Distribution to access it.
+This can be done by going into the CloudFront Distribution that was just created and then select the `Origins` tab and select the only entry + `Edit`.
+From here, you will setup ` Origin access control settings (recommended)` and then `Create control setting` and then `Save` to create a linkage between CloudFront and the S3 Bucket.
-11. Now, we need to ensure there is a CI/CD pipeline from GitHub.com to the AWS resource(s) - in this case, we built a static website built with [Astro](https://astro.build/) and a CI/CD workflow on GitHub.com as the source code repository location.
+13. Now, we need to ensure there is a CI/CD pipeline from GitHub.com to the AWS resource(s) - in this case, we built a static website built with [Astro](https://astro.build/) and a CI/CD workflow on GitHub.com as the source code repository location.
-12. The code below is the GitHub Action required to make the code build & deploy when something is `merged` or `pushed` to the `main` branch.
+14. The code below is the GitHub Action required to make the code build & deploy when something is `merged` or `pushed` to the `main` branch.
 Step 14 is where the various Secrets -
 ```yml
 name: Deploy Website to Amazon S3